Angiesemerjian/cse15l-lab-reports/lab4.md

 ```
 ![Image](Screen Shot 2024-05-22 at 7.24.03 PM.png)

 When you enter vim, you must use the down arrow to go to line 50, where index1+=1 is located.
 Then you must delete the 1 and change it to a 2, then save and exit.
+This changes the name of the iteration.
+We have two commands called Index1 that do different things, we must change them to have different names so the code runs with no syntax errors.

 # Step 8 #